greatmetis/ftr-codetest/README.md

 > In terms of state of the app, they are storing in App.vue file and passing to component files with explicit props declaration.
 However, when the application grows bigger, Vuex, a state management, is recommended.
 In this way, multiple components would be much more easier to share common states.

 3. What did you think about this coding test - is there anything you’d suggest in order to improve it?
+   👍🏼 Things I like: In general I enjoy the process of building this application.
+Although they are simple and classsic tasks to create an interactive application, I don't feel bored like facing algorithm task and I felt I am doing a practical work.

+   💡 Improvment: However, I would not bother to limit the number under the 1000th number in Fibonacci sequence, because it would be too long for any user to type it.